tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-local-business-search/quickstarts/local-search-java-quickstart.md

 ---
-title: Rövid útmutató – lekérdezés küldése a Bing helyi üzleti keresési API-nak Java használatával
+title: Quickstart - Send a query to the API using Java - Bing Local Business Search
 titleSuffix: Azure Cognitive Services
-description: Ezzel a rövid útmutatóval megkezdheti a kérések küldését a Bing local Business Search API számára, amely egy Azure kognitív szolgáltatás.
+description: Use this quickstart to begin sending requests to the Bing Local Business Search API, which is an Azure Cognitive Service.
 services: cognitive-services
 author: aahill
 manager: nitinme